brcontainer/pjax.js/README.md

 Header | Description
 --- | ---
-`X-PJAX` | Indicates that the page was requested via PJAX `X-PJAX-URL` | Inform the entire url of the requested page `X-PJAX-Container` | Informs the container selectors used
+`X-PJAX` | Indicates that the page was requested via PJAX `X-PJAX-Container` | Informs the container selectors used

 Example using PHP: